 similar to the subject matter of your documentary OR that has a style

 of filmmaking that you like.
 Look in the credits and see who

 - Search film production job sites such as Mandy.com, ProductionHUB.com or Maslow Media where you can find crews by location.
-If you're looking for cheap (not necessarily best) crews, try posting an add on Craigslist.
+If you're looking for pro-bono or low-cost crews, try posting an ad on Craigslist.

 - Every state has a local film commission with a listing of local crew.
 Review credits and sample reels to find the best match for your project.

 - Employ the services of an agency like Crews Control or Crew Connection.
 Explain to them what you're looking for and they will match you up with the exact crew for your needs.
 They make a commission by taking a cut from what the crew makes, not from you.

 search for "video/film production companies" in your area.
 Read their company bio and see if they do documentaries.
 Be aware